 - Responding to breaches in air quality standards: We advise on the health risks related to significant breaches of air quality standards.
 These standards are set by legislation, such as in the Air Quality Standards Regulations 2011 or by agreement, for example, the radon reference levels.

-- Risk assessment and advice in relation to serious air quality incidents: We assess health risks using evidence-based standards such as the WHO Air Quality Guidelines (2005) to people exposed to air pollution incidents and provide appropriate risk communications.
+- Risk assessment and advice in relation to serious air quality incidents: We assess health risks using evidence-based standards such as the WHO Global Air Quality Guidelines (2021) to people exposed to air pollution incidents and provide appropriate risk communications.
 Examples of such incidents include extensive fires which affect a community; indoor air pollution caused by sewer gases; exposure to high levels of radon.

 - Development and implementation of a national strategy for Radon control: the National Radon Control Strategy is now in its implementation phase.